glami/cortex-serving-client/README.md

 ### Garbage API Collection
 Garbage API collection auto-removes forgotten APIs to reduce costs.

-Each deployed API a timeout configured during deployment when it definitely should not exist in the cluster anymore.
+Each deployed API has a timeout period configured during deployment after which it definitely should not exist in the cluster anymore.
 This timeout is stored in a Postgres database table.
 Cortex client periodically checks currently deployed APIs and removes expired APIs from the cluster.